 The Trabant 601 that would become a permanent fixture on East German roads was first built in 1964 when the first of approximately three million vehicles rolled off the same Zwickau assembly line.
 It was really just an update to the P50 and not a new model but you did get to choose its colour which could be light blue, light green, light brown, off-white or silvery-grey.
 At the time it was not just affordable but rivalled the compact cars built in the West and was in fact exported.

 The 601 was far from perfect.
 It was a high-maintenance vehicle.
 On the other hand maintaining it was easy.
 The saying went that you could get all the way to Leningrad in a Trabant as long as you took a hammer, pliers and wire along with you.
 A story related to me by a friend was that his party, while driving through East Germany, had helped out a stranded Trabant driver with a fanbelt from their VW Beetle.
-It really wasn't fussy; the driver was a lot more nervous since he really didn't like the idea of being quizzed by the cops about his dark roadside dealings with westerners.
+Since some of them had as many actual VW parts as their owners could afford and as was mechanically possible, the Trabant really wasn't fussy; the driver was a lot more nervous since he really didn't like the idea of being quizzed by the cops about his dark roadside dealings with westerners.
 Like its ancestor, the P70, and other Trabant models before it, the 601's body was plastic and therefore rustproof.

 Some variants were made including a station wagon, a coupe and even a bucket seat vehicle for personnel transport for the East German army.
 The latter was also the only Trabant with an all-metal chassis.
 Not that the model made much difference to the average consumer since the waiting list to get a Trabant was miles long and it could take 10-15 years from order to delivery.
 Surely one of the worst ever examples of communist-era bureaucracy and inefficient production methods.
 When it was finally delivered though it became an item of reverence and was religiously maintained by its owner to the extent that you sometimes couldn't tell a 15-year old Trabant from a brand new one.